A Fair Trade Easter

 £4.99 Available from Embrace the Middle East.
 See the full Embrace range of Easter decorations here.

 From Nepal, Felt So Good has a range of wonderful Easter felt decorations.
-This sweet Easter chick would be a lovely addition to any Easter basket.
-See the full Felt So Good range here: the rabbits and sheep are adorable, too.
+From tiny Easter chicklets to adorable rabbits, Easter eggs, and flowers, they’ll be charming in an Easter basket.
+See the full range here.

 Fair Trade at Church